 The economic characteristics and risks of the shared appreciation rights receivable and payable are viewed as being closely related to those arising on the mortgages and Notes, respectively.
-There is uncertainty regarding the timing of any future shared appreciation, and therefore the shared appreciation rights receivable and payable have been valued with the mortgages and Notes using HPI forecasts and actual past sales.
+There is uncertainty regarding the timing of any future shared appreciation, and therefore the shared appreciation rights receivable and payable have been valued with the mortgages and Notes using discounted cash flow valuation techniques for a number of accounting estimates including HPI forecasts.
+Further details can be found in note 1(e)(ii).